semmypurewal/BeginningJavaScript/02-functions/readme.md

 3. Rewrite the function in Chrome's JavaScript console.
 Use it to print out a few cards with various suits and ranks.

-5. We described a function called `addThree` that accepts three numbers and returns their sum.
+4. We described a function called `addThree` that accepts three numbers and returns their sum.
 What happens when you call that function with strings instead of numbers?
 What happens if some of the values are numbers and some are strings?
 Try various approaches and explain what is happening.

+5. Write a function called `openTag` that accepts a tag name and returns an opening HTML tag with that tag name.
+For example,

+    openTag("p");
+    //=> <p>

+    openTag("div");
+    //=> <div>

+Similarly, write a function called `closingTag` that returns the closing HTML tag with that name.

+    closeTag("p");
+    //=> </p>

+    closeTag("div");
+    //=> </div>

-6. Write a function called totalWithTax that accepts three arguments: a quantity of items, a price per item, and a tax rate.
-The function should return a total with tax, and it should reuse the function that you created in the first practice problem.
+6. Write a function called `toTagString` that accepts two inputs: a tag name, and the string content, and returns the content tagged with the specified string.
+For example:

+    toTagString("li", "list item 1");
+    //=> <li>list item 1</li>

+    // the 'em' tag is for 'emphasis' toTagString("em", "this is important stuff");
+    //=> <em>this is important stuff</em>

+Although I won't be testing for this, your code should re-use the functions that you created in the previous section.